Greater Swiss Mountain Dog vs Great Pyrenees: Complete Comparison (2026)

 Health and Lifespan Comparison

 Greater Swiss Mountain Dog has a typical lifespan of 8-11 years, while Great Pyrenees lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
-Greater Swiss Mountain Dog is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Great Pyrenees faces its own health challenges including Orthopedic Conditions, Other Conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Greater Swiss Mountain Dog is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Great Pyrenees faces its own health challenges including joint and skeletal conditions, Other Conditions.
+Both carry similar predisposition counts, though the specific conditions and their management are different.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health